 Cuba was always a mystery to me.
 The Cuban Missile Crisis happened just before I turned one.
-Growing up we were taught to fear Cuba and the thought of visiting Cuba in my lifetime would never have occurred to me.
+Growing up we were taught to fear Cuba and the thought of visiting Cuba in my life would never have occurred to me.
 So imagine my surprise and excitement when I found out that the cruise I was going to be on was turning into a Havana, Cuba cruise.
 I found our trip so educational that I decided to share the 10 Surprising things I learned about Cuba.

-- It’s illegal to own an American car that was built after 1959.
+3. It’s illegal to own an American car that was built after 1959.
 This one makes sense because after that the embargo started.
 There are plenty of old American cars still on the road though and everyone who finds out I went to Cuba asks me about them first.
 The cars are kept running by ingenuity and improvisation.
 Don’t have access to a part anymore?
 Modify something else to do the job.

-- Speaking of cars, it’s more expensive to buy a used car than to buy a new car.
+Speaking of cars, it’s more expensive to buy a used car than to buy a new car.
 Sounds crazy, but there’s a reason for that.
 It takes about two years to receive your new car, so a readily available used car will be more expensive.
 Supply and demand.

-- Hitchhiking is legal in Cuba.
+8. Hitchhiking is legal in Cuba.
 With few cars in comparison to the size of the population, it’s difficult for Cubans to get around.
-Hitchhiking is not only legal, but people with vehicles are encouraged to pick up those who are hitchhiking.
+Hitchhiking is not only legal but people with vehicles are encouraged to pick up those who are hitchhiking.
 We were told by our tour guide that government officials, driving government cars are required to pick up hitchhikers.
 Many private taxis operate on the “going in the same direction” method.
 Instead of taking a person to a specific location, a group of people, all pay a lower fee to go to the same general vicinity of where they want to be.